Affine Springer Fibers and Generalized Haiman Ideals: Introduction

 Finally, in the appendix we discuss the cells of the fundamental domain of $\Sp_{\gamma}$, as described by Chen in \cite{Chen}, and relate this to the combinatorics of $J'$ for $n=3$.
-We show that there is a bijection between half of the cells in the fundamental domain and the generators of the ideal $J'(d_1,d_2).$
+We show that there is a bijection between half of the cells in the fundamental domain and the generators of the ideal $J'(d_1,d_2).$ We expect that this bijection indicates a stronger relationship between the cells of $\Sp_\gamma$ and the combinatorics of $J'$ and of generalized $(q,t)$-Catalan numbers.